 3. Join Facebook Groups

-There are many Author/Writer/Readers groups on Facebook that you could join.
+There are many Author/Writer/Readers groups that you could join for Facebook promotion.
 This will provide you with additional space to showcase your book and let fellow writers or readers know that your book is out in the market.
 Keep posting about the book and any related information from time to time to encourage people to remain engaged with your book.
 You could also start a discussion on a topic associated with the theme of your book.

 To market a book on Facebook, giveaways are an exciting way to grab the attention of readers.
 This is because readers get something in return for liking your post, commenting, or performing a given task that indirectly benefits you.
 Giveaways can be in the form of a free copy of your book, a goodie, or a discount code that they could apply on checkout while buying your book.